 Right now, there is not enough time in this Universe to crack AES 256-bit encryption.

 NordVPN creates a tunnel to transmit your data to VPN servers securely.
-NordVPN uses two different security protocols to determine how that tunnel is actually formed.
+NordVPN uses three different security protocols to determine how that tunnel is actually formed.

 You don’t need to be a cryptographer to use NordVPN – just download the app, log in, and connect to one of our servers.
 One click encrypts your private data.

-IKEv2/IPsec and OpenVPN have their pros and cons, but both are dependable and highly recommended by NordVPN.
-Either of these protocols is a safe option if you are concerned with your online privacy and security.
+IKEv2/IPsec, OpenVPN, and NordLynx have their pros and cons, but all are dependable and highly recommended by NordVPN.
+Any of these protocols is a safe option if you are concerned with your online privacy and security.